W.A.S.P. (band): Band name meaning

 There has been much speculation over the origin of the band's name, and whether it actually stands for anything, since it is written as an acronym.
 One possible interpretation is "White Anglo-Saxon Protestants", being the original meaning of the acronym.
 The original U.S. release of the band's debut album W.A.S.P. had the words "We Are Sexual Perverts" inscribed on both sides around the label in the center, while Winged Assassins is inscribed on the spine of the first vinyl pressing.
 When asked about the band's name, Lawless has avoided giving a straight answer.
 In one interview he answered, "We Ain't Sure, Pal."

 In a February 2010 interview, Lawless stated the main reason for the name was the periods.
 He claimed no band had ever used them before and, in essence, the periods created a "question mark of uncertainty" to make W.A.S.P. stand out more.
 He then went on to say, "Look where we are: it did!"

-In an interview published on YouTube in 2020, former bassist Rik Fox explained that the name came about after an incident outside Lawless' home, in which Fox happened across a hornet and tried to kill it before it could sting him.
+In an interview published on YouTube in 2020, original W.A.S.P. bassist Rik Fox clarified that the name came about after an incident outside Lawless' home, in which Fox happened across a hornet and tried to kill it before it could sting him.
 The sight of the insect's throbbing stinger brought to mind the image of the Green Hornet logo.
-According to Fox, this happened while the band was still under the moniker of "Sister" and Lawless was looking for a new name.
+According to Fox, this happened while the band was still under the moniker of Sister and Lawless was looking for a new name.
 When Fox explained what happened to Lawless, the band's leader liked the idea and ultimately adopted it.
 Fox's story has been corroborated by former guitarist Randy Piper, who while agreeing with him, did acknowledge Lawless as being the one who came up with the idea of the band's name being written as an acronym.